DimensionSrl/ThunderBay/README.md

 #### Register device

 Each device needs to register itself and provide some informations.

 ```
 http://THUNDERBAY_DOMAIN/apps/APPLICATION_IDENTIFIER/devices
 ```

 `APPLICATION_IDENTIFIER` is something like 8ef1bd2601579e98
-`THUNDERBAY_DOMAIN` is for the sample istance `acapulco.dimension.it`
+`THUNDERBAY_DOMAIN` is for the sample instance `acapulco.dimension.it`

 Here is a sample *curl* command
 ```